manaproject/manaproject/index.md

 **Published on: Apr 7, 2017 @ 14:07**

 #### How it all started:
-I have been designing this language for a very long time and now it's time I make it clear with myself and others why (again) do we need another programming.
+I have been designing this language for a very long time and now it's time I make it clear with myself and others, why (again) do we need another programming language.
 Again, I don't feel comfortable with any of the existing programming languages, so I decided to roll my own.
 As I research into compiler construction, I discovered various programming paradigms and languages that I didn't know about.
-I learned functional programming, JIT, how OS and compilers work and more great things such as LLVM, VM design, various optimizations.
-I kept searching for a good backend for my compiler LLVM, libfirm, C, roll my own VM etc. I haven't considered .NET's CLR or the JVM as I believe there are enough languages targeting these platforms.
-So I think I have researched enough, it's been about 5 years as I am writing this article and I have enough ideas ready to be implemented to design the language that I believe would achieve higher level goals.
+I learned functional programming, JIT, how OS and compilers work, LLVM, VM design, various optimizations, etc. I kept searching for a good backend for my compiler LLVM, libfirm, C, roll my own VM etc. I haven't considered .NET's CLR or the JVM as I believe there are enough languages targeting these platforms.
+So I think I have researched enough, it's been about 5 years as I am writing this article and I have enough ideas ready to be implemented to design the language that I believe it would achieve greater goals.

 #### The end of the beginning
 Mana is a general purpose programming language targeting application level development (Desktop, Mobile, Backend).
 Mana is multi-paradigm featuring: